 Keeping fit and healthy from head to toe – Heart, arteries, circulation, spine

-A good posture is the best way to keep your spine in a good place.
+A good posture is the best way to keep your spine in good shape.
 An ancient Indian pearl of wisdom says – you are as old as your spine is flexible.
 Exercises such as yoga, pilates, and regular stretching will keep your spine healthy and flexible.
 Posture work has gone out of fashion and now many youngsters slouch.
-The old-fashioned keep a book in your armpits when you eat or a broomstick or any large stick held behind your back just wedged into your arms – will make sure that you must keep good posture.
-Once you have good posture, you will look more positive and confident, besides opening your chest will improve your breathing and blood flow.
+The old-fashioned method of ‘keeping two books in your armpits when you eat’ or holding your shoulders back by having a stick wedged behind your back – will make sure that you keep your good posture well into old age.

 Remember a good posture will make you look more positive, confident, and outgoing.
 It will further improve your breathing (from shallow to deep breathing) as it allows more oxygen (energy) to flow into your body.